Divisha-Gupta1/Final-Viva-/README.md

 Timed Quiz ⏳: The quiz questions are  timed to add excitement and challenge.
 Question Type  🖥️: Multiple choice.
 Scoring 🏅: Users receive immediate feedback on their scores upon quiz completion.
-Quiz Category: Quiz based is based on computer knowledge
+Quiz Category: Quiz based is based on computer knowledge.

 <b>3.
 Responsive Design</b>